 TIPS FOR MONITORING YOUR BLOOD PRESSURE

-- Practice using the monitor with your health care provider to make sure you are taking your blood pressure correctly.
+- Practice using the monitor with your doctor or nurse to make sure you are taking your blood pressure correctly.

 - Your arm should be supported, with your upper arm at heart level and feet on the floor (back supported, legs uncrossed).

-- It is best to measure your blood pressure after you rest for at least 5 minutes.
+- It's best to measure your blood pressure after you rest for at least 5 minutes.

 Hypertension - home monitoring

 Victor RG.
 Systemic hypertension: mechanisms and diagnosis.
-In: Mann DL, Zipes DP, Libby P, et al. eds.
+In: Zipes DP, Libby P, Bonow RO, Mann, DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 43.
+11th ed.
+Philadelphia, PA: Elsevier; 2019:chap 46.